 My name is Sarah and I live on a beautiful farm on the marge of Lake Laberge, about 50km north of Whitehorse.
-The property owners raise dairy goats and laying hens, while I grow a small scale certified organic market garden and will be raising pigs this summer.
-We share the property with a farm dog and two cats.
-My ⅓ acre garden is intensively grown and primarily worked with hand tools.
+The property owners raise dairy goats and laying hens, while I grow a small scale certified organic market garden.
+We share the property with two farm dogs and two cats.
+My market garden is intensively grown and primarily worked with hand tools.
 The growing season here is relatively short and intense, so I use row covers and multiple succession plantings to extend the harvest.

 The property owners and I have separate homes, but collaborate on many projects around the farm and are always ready to help each other out.
 Our farm is off-grid: our water comes from the lake, we use solar power, wood heat and are always mindful of our use of these resources.
 We live simply, work hard and eat well.
 We also appreciate nature and our peaceful and awe-inspiring surroundings.
 We welcome volunteers who have a positive attitude and share our passion for farming, learning, working together and having fun.

 Come learn about small scale certified organic market gardening, raising livestock and building maintenance/repairs/construction.
 Volunteers can also learn about off-grid living and low-tech adaptations, such as our unique walk-in cooler for vegetables (it chills with ice we stored in winter).

 Help around the farm is needed in the garden, as well as with animal chores, maintenance/repair and building projects.
 Garden work could include greenhouse maintenance, transplanting, weeding, harvesting and washing/packing.
 Animal chores are generally done in the morning and evening.
 Many fences need to be reinforced with new fence posts.
 Like most farms, the “to do” list is endless.